ChainlinkResources/docs/source/includes/goldmine/_wallets.md

 }
 ```

-This endpoint creates a managed Wallet (signing identity) capable of storing cryptocurrencies native to a specified Network.
+Creates a custodial `Wallet` (signing identity) capable of storing cryptocurrencies and tokens native to a specific `Network`.

 ## Wallet Details